As voice search becomes more and more popular, it’s essential to make sure your content is optimized for it.

 - Improve server response time

-Increase Your E.A.T.
+Increase Your E-E-A-T

-And in December 2022, it has been updated to E-E-A-T (“E” was added for “Experience).
+In December 2022, E-A-T (Expertise, Authoritativeness, and Trustworthiness) was updated to E-E-A-T (“E” was added for “Experience).

 Here are a few tips to improve it: